Decidability of the isomorphism and the factorization between minimal substitution subshifts: Decidability of the factorization

 To this end, we will deeply use return words.
-Roughly speaking, we will show that we have $\mathcal{L}(f(x)) = \mathcal{L}(y)$ if, and only if, there exists a prefix $u$ of $x$, whose length is bounded by a computable constant, such that the return words to $f(u)$ in $y$ and the return words to $f^{-1}(\{f(u)\})$ in $x$ (as defined in Section~\ref{subsection:return_word_set}) are identically concatenated in $y$ and in $x$ respectively.
+Roughly speaking, we will show that we have $\mathcal{L}(f(x)) = \mathcal{L}(y)$ if, and only if, there exists a prefix $u$ of $x$, whose length is bounded by a computable constant, such that the return words to $f(u)$ in $y$ and the return words to $f^{-1}(\{f(u)\})$ in $x$ (as defined in Section~\ref{subsection:return_word_set}) are identically concatenated in $y$ and in $x$ respectively (as precisely stated by Lemma~\ref{lemma:def of varphi_u} and Theorem~\ref{thm:sufficient_conditions}).
 A key argument is to find some ``canonical morphisms'', i.e., morphisms that only depend on the combinatorics of $x$ and $y$ and not on the substitutions $\sigma$ and $\tau$.
 One of the main steps for this is to extend the results of Section~\ref{subsection:return words} to return words to sets of words instead of words.